technicalpickles/agentic-container/docs/examples/README.md

 ---

-These examples provide a solid foundation for creating custom development environments while maintaining the benefits of the optimized `agentic-container` base images.
+These examples provide a solid foundation for creating custom development environments while maintaining the benefits of the maintained `agentic-container:latest` base image.